Gil Robbins

-Gilbert Lee "Gil" Robbins (April 3, 1931 – April 5, 2011) was an American folk singer, folk musician and actor.
-Robbins was a former member of the folk band, The Highwaymen.
+Gilbert Lee Robbins (April 3, 1931 – April 5, 2011) was an American folk singer, folk musician and actor.
+Robbins was a former member of the folk band, the Highwaymen.
 The New York Times described Robbins as a "fixture on the folk-music scene."
 He was the father of actor and director Tim Robbins.

 Early life

 Robbins was born in Spokane, Washington, in 1931, the son of Agnes J. (née Hughes) and Richard Lee Robbins.
 He moved with his family to Los Angeles, California, when he was less than one year old.
 Robbins began playing with the percussion section of the Long Beach Symphony Orchestra as a high school student.
 He received a scholarship to attend the University of California, Los Angeles (UCLA), where he joined the university's marching band as a drum major.
 He met his future wife, Mary Bledsoe, then a collegiate flautist, as a student at UCLA.
 Robbins left UCLA before his graduation and enlisted in the United States Air Force in 1951.
 During his time in the U.S. Air Force, Robbins became a conductor and drum major for the 542nd Division at an Craig Air Force Base, in Selma, Alabama.